 A Practice Note describing the steps an employer can take to prepare to successfully litigate a non-compete action, the primary options for enforcing a non-compete agreement, and the strategic decisions involved with each option.
-This Note discusses gathering evidence, assessing the enforceability of a non-compete, considerations before initiating legal action, cease and desist letters, declaratory judgments, seeking damages, requesting injunctive relief, and potential remedies available under the Defend Trade Secrets Act (DTSA).
+This Note discusses gathering evidence, assessing the enforceability of a non-compete, considerations before initiating legal action, cease and desist letters, seeking declaratory judgments, damages, and injunctive relief, and potential remedies available under the Defend Trade Secrets Act (DTSA).
 This Note is jurisdiction neutral.
-For information on state law requirements, see Non-Compete Laws: State Q&A Tool and Trade Secret Laws: State Q&A Tool.
+For information on state law requirements, see State Restrictive Covenants Toolkit, Non-Compete Laws: State Q&A Tool, and Trade Secret Laws: State Q&A Tool.